No Bake Peanut Butter Bars

 - Wait for everything to cool. <— the hardest step, BY FAR

 Seriously, that’s it.
-Five ingredients: butter, powdered sugar, graham cracker crumbs, peanut butter, chocolate.
+Five ingredients.
 Ten minutes (plus cooling time).
+Delicious peanut butter bars.
 Boom.

 Using Other Nut Butters

-People often ask if you can make these with other nut butters.
+People often ask if you can make these with other kinds of nut butter.
 Yes, of course!
 I mean, then they’ll be almond butter bars or cashew butter bars, but yes of course.

 The world is your oyster when it comes to peanut butter bars!